Part Four

 Erëmirë Krasniqi: Oh, give me back what you owe me (laughs).

-Rexhep Ferri: Give me back what you owe me or something like this, they said in Albania, “What do we owe him?”
+Rexhep Ferri: Give me back what you owe me or something like this.
+In Albania they said, “What do we owe him?”

 Erëmirë Krasniqi: Yes. (laughs)